JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 ## Results and Checking Lift Calculation Using Experimentally Measured Coefficient of Lift

-Run 57 in file N4415c100.txt in dataset 1 contains an experimentally measured value of $C_L = 1.354$ (a.u.) for the coefficient of lift that we can use to check the result of our program.
+Run 57 in file N4415c100.txt in dataset [1] contains an experimentally measured value of $C_L = 1.354$ (a.u.) for the coefficient of lift that we can use to check the result of our program.
 We can calculate the lift from the coefficient of lift and known parameters

 $$L = C_L q_\infty A = 698 \ \mathrm{N}.$$

-In our initial experiments (branch: uncertain-C_p-hack) the program reads in the measurements of $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ from the Run57.txt file in the inputs directory and then loaded the $C_p$ values into distributions.
+In our initial experiments (branch: uncertain-C_p-hack) the program read in the measurements of $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ from the Run57.txt file in the inputs directory and then loaded the $C_p$ values into distributions.
 Although we refer to pressure measurements as $C_p$ measurements please note that in the experimental setup used by the authors of [2] to collect the data [1] each $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ value corresponds to a physical pressure sensor in their setup.
 The authors of [2] refer to these pressure sensors as PSI Pressure Sensing Modules and do not specify whether or not these devices are pitot tubes.
 A Google search did not provide any additional information.
 The plots below show the distribution of upper and lower $C_p$ values ignoring the spatial position of the $C_p$ values for the uncertain-C_p-hack branch on a C0-XL core.